ucsb-cs24/w19/_lectures/lect03.md

 ## The big four
 * Constructor
  	- Default and parameterized constructors (Review)
-	- Initializing const member variables using a constructor with an initialization list
+	- Initializing const member variables using initialization lists
 * Destructor
 * Copy-constructor
 * Copy-assignment

 ## Non member functions and friend functions

-## Review of pointers and dynamic memory allocation
-* Review of pointers, arrays
-* Passing parameters by value and address
+* If a non-member function is declared to be a friend of a class, it can access the private members of the class.
-* Passing arrays to functions
+* Discuss when/why you might use friend functions
-* Dynamic memory allocation and dynamic arrays

 ## Makefiles
 * We will split our implementation of the die Game from the previous class into three files  - header file (contains only the class definition), source file (contains the implementation of the class methods - no main), test file - uses the ADT.
 (More practice on this in lab02)
+* Write a simple Makefile to compile all the different programs written in class